fponticelli/tml/docs/spec.md

 - Boolean shortcut: `checked!` → `checked=true`
 - Attribute **order is preserved**
-- **Multiple attributes with the same name are allowed** and are retained in the order they appear — no assumption is made that the last one wins
+- **Multiple attributes with the same name are allowed** and are retained in the order they appear — no assumption is made that the last one wins.

 ### 1.4 Values